HSBC cuts year-end 10-year UK gilt yield forecast to 0%

-LONDON, June 9 (Reuters) - HSBC said on Tuesday that it had lowered its year-end forecast on 10-year British government bond yields to 0%, given a small probability of negative interest rates and a sense that rates will stay low for a long period.
+LONDON (Reuters) - HSBC (HSBA.L) said on Tuesday that it had lowered its year-end forecast on 10-year British government bond yields to 0%, given a small probability of negative interest rates and a sense that rates will stay low for a long period.

 “We cut our year-end 10-year yield forecast to 0% from 20 bps previously,” HSBC analysts said in a note.